Gendo Ikari: In other media

 In a scene from the last episode of the animated series, a parallel universe is presented with a different story than the previous episodes; in the alternative reality, Gendo appears as a normal man who is reading a newspaper in a kitchen, and cohabits with Shinji and his wife Yui.
 According to his newspaper, Antarctica still exists and no accident occurred at the South Pole.
 A similar version of events occurs in the manga Shinji Ikari Raising Project.
 In the original net parody anime Petit Eva: Evangelion@School, Gendo is the principal at a school named Tokyo-3 Municipal academy "Nerv", attended by Shinji, Asuka, Rei, and the other Evangelion characters; he is also portrayed as a less-negative character and as a calm, strict father who act as though he has a crush on Ritsuko but still loves his wife, with whom he has a good relationship.

 The manga version, which was written and illustrated by Yoshiyuki Sadamoto, introduces more differences in Gendo's characterization and development.
 Sadamoto tried to portray Gendo in a more balanced way compared to Hideaki Anno's Gendo; although putting him in a negative light, Sadamoto tried to better explain the reasons for Yui's attraction towards him, emphasizing his stubbornness and representing Fuyutsuki as a rebel.
 In the manga, Gendo leaves his son with his aunt and uncle, whereas in the animated series the identity of the guardian to whom he entrusts Shinji is not revealed.
 In the anime, Gendo has Adam's embryo implanted in the palm of his right hand, whereas in Sadamoto's version he swallows it, thus developing the ability to extend an AT Field, a directional force field characteristic of Angels and Evangelion.
 Unlike the original series, the confrontation with the Angel Bardiel culminates in the death of Toji Suzuhara.
 Gendo feels no remorse; his attitude arouses the ire of his son, who tries to punch him.
 He saves Shinji during an attack by the Japanese Self-Defense Forces, telling him he was jealous of him since birth because he suddenly became the center of his wife's attention and affection.
-In the last chapters, he also shoots Dr. Akagi, telling her "I loved you" and is in turn killed by the doctor.
+Gendo also sees Yui as a divine figure who gave meaning to his life and brought him out of his emotional torpor.
+In the last chapters, he shoots Dr. Akagi, telling her "I loved you" and is in turn killed by the doctor.
 Before he dies, he sees Yui again during the Instrumentality, and remembers the moment when he first saw his son; Yui tells him that Shinji is the fruit of their love, and Gendo passes away.